youcan-shop/coding-challenges/Software Engineer 2023/Backend/README.md

 - updated_at

 ### Part I
-- Build the environment to deal with entities
+- Build the environment to deal with entities / models
-- Ability to create a product from web and cli
+- Ability to create a product from the web and from the cli
 - Ability to list products with sorting by price, or/and filtering by a category name - from web
 - Add a validation layer